Sunethra Ranasinghe

-Sunethra Ranasinghe was a Sri Lankan politician and a former member of the Parliament of Sri Lanka.
+Sunethra Ranasinghe is a Sri Lankan politician and a former member of the Parliament of Sri Lanka.
 She was elected to the seat of Dehiwala-Mount Lavinia in a by-election in 1977, replacing her father S. de Silva Jayasinghe who died whilst in office.
 She is a Member of the United National Party.
 She served as the Minister of Health.